tokio-rs/mio/README.md

             // determine for which socket the event is. match event.token() {
                 SERVER => {
-                    // If we can an event for the server it means a connection
+                    // If this is an event for the server, it means a connection
                     // is ready to be accepted.
                     //
-                    // Accept the connection and drop it immediately, this will
+                    // Accept the connection and drop it immediately.
+This will
                     // close the socket and notify the client of the EOF. let connection = server.accept();
                     drop(connection);